Skip to content

 "scripts": {

-"db": "sst shell drizzle-kit",
+"db": "sst shell drizzle-kit"

 },

-SST will pass the credentials to Drizzle Kit and allow it to connect to your database.
+The sst shell CLI will pass the credentials to Drizzle Kit and allow it to connect to your database.

 2. Add a Postgres db